TritonDataCenter/java-triton/README.md

 its REST API (CloudAPI).
 We intend to do this with the minimal amount of dependencies and maintain compatibility with Java 7 for the time being.

+Ideally, the project is in a state where we can now start to add swaths of functionality using the patterns that have been established in the existing code.

 ## Configuration

 Configuration parameters take precedence from left to right - values on the